Health For All

 HIV and Health Awareness Among Young People

-Pakistan has seen a concerning rise in HIV cases, with an estimated 210,000 people living with HIV.
-Sindh remains one of the hardest-hit provinces.
+Pakistan has seen a concerning rise in HIV cases, with an estimated 210,000 people living with HIV as of 2021.
+Sindh remains one of the hardest-hit provinces, with Hyderabad and Larkana emerging as major hotspots.
+A 2019 outbreak in Ratodero taluka of Larkana district saw over 1,100 residents, including 900 children, testing positive due to unsafe medical practices.
 To address gaps, SCF launched an HIV awareness campaign targeting young people in Hyderabad and Larkana.

 Through 10 interactive sessions, SCF reached 200 young individuals, educating them on HIV transmission, prevention, and the importance of regular testing.
 The initiative aimed to break the stigma surrounding HIV and encourage young people to access health services without fear of discrimination.